top of page

 It’s a long ways away from the rest of our trail network.

-W5 / 100 Acres
+W5 / Luke Lake

-Trails are located on Norfolk County Woodlot c-9 – information sign at entrance correctly states that the lot is 100 acres.
+Trails are located on Norfolk County Woodlot C-9 – information sign at entrance correctly states that the lot is 100 acres.

 Trails